Gr33nDrag0n69/LiskBeta/README.md

 **For most questions, take the time to read official Lisk-Core & Lisk-SDK documentation!
 [Links below](#documentation)**

-This page is not intended to be a dummy proof guide, more a sanitized version of my personnal notes created by reading others guides and official documentation.
+This page is not intended to be a dummy proof guide, it's a guide based on my configuration and tools created by reading others guides and official documentation.

 Thanks to all peoples in lisk chat network.
 In particular to Punkrock & Lemii for their useful notes and Korben3 & Moosty for their blockcahin explorers.